 Support for Mortgage Interest

-It is possible for some people who are claiming certain benefits to apply for Support for Mortgage Interest (SMI) to contribute to interest payments on a mortgage.
-If you qualify for Support for Mortgage Interest, your interest payments on a new mortgage payment you take out will be partly subsidised.
+People claiming certain benefits used to be able to apply for Support for Mortgage Interest (SMI) to contribute to interest payments on a mortgage.

-MysafeHome also specialise in shared ownership mortgages for adults with disabilities.
+MysafeHome (insert link https://mysafehome.info/ ) specialises in shared ownership mortgages for adults with disabilities.

 We can help

 If you have any questions about social care, please contact us using Tel: 0333 1212 300 or Email: firstname.lastname@example.org .
 If our information officers are unable to help, they will refer you to our social care adviser.